fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Introduction

-This tutorial demonstrates how to construct a volume conduction model of the head based on a single subject's MRI.
-We will use the anatomical images that belong to the same subject whose data was analyzed in other tutorials.
-The anatomical MRI data is available [here](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).
+This tutorial demonstrates how to construct a Finite Element Method (FEM) volume conduction model of the head, also known as head model, based on an individual subject's anatomical MRI.
+For didactic resons we will use the anatomical MRI corresponding to the data that was also analyzed in other tutorials.
+The anatomical MRI data is included in the [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip) MEG dataset.

-This tutorial will demonstrate a FEM model for EEG data.
-In reality, we do not have corresponding EEG data for the subject we will use in this tutorial, rather we will use a template EEG electrode set to demonstrate how to build a FEM model for EEG and how to align the electrodes to anatomical data.
+In reality we did _not_ record EEG data for this subject, nor do we have recorded electrode positions.
+To demonstrate the EEG volume conduction model, we will use [template](/template/electrode) electrodes.
+The template electrodes are not aligned with the individual MRI and head model, hence we will conclude with the alignment of the electrodes.

 This tutorial will **not** show how to perform the source reconstruction itself.
 If you are interested in source reconstruction methods, you can go to the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and to the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.

-Furthermore, elsewhere on this website you can find also information [about MEG headmodels](/tutorial/headmodel_meg) and about other [EEG headmodels](/tutorial/headmodel_eeg).

-We want to note that the FEM modeling works only on MATLAB versions 2011 and above.
+We have another tutorial that demonstrates how to make a [Boundary Element Method (BEM) headmodel for EEG](/tutorial/headmodel_eeg_bem).
+Furthermore, if you are interested in MEG head models, we recommend that you go to the corresponding [MEG tutorial](/tutorial/headmodel_meg).

 {% include markup/warning %}
-The SimBio software is described in detail [here](https://www.mrt.uni-jena.de/simbio/index.php/Main_Page#Welcome).
-The integration with FieldTrip is described in the paper below; please cite this if you use the FieldTrip-SimBio pipeline in your research.
+The FEM method described here is based on the SimBio software, which is described in detail [here](https://www.mrt.uni-jena.de/simbio/index.php/Main_Page#Welcome).
+The integration with FieldTrip is described in the paper below.
+Please cite this paper if you use the FieldTrip-SimBio pipeline in your research.

 Vorwerk, J., Oostenveld, R., Piastra, M.C., Magyari, L., & Wolters, C. H. **The FieldTrip‐SimBio pipeline for EEG forward solutions.** BioMed Eng OnLine (2018). {% include badge doi="10.1186/s12938-018-0463-y" %}
 {% include markup/end %}